Gifted and Talented Education (GATE)

 In 2014, the establishment of the Local Control Funding Formula (LCFF) and California Senate Bill 971 repealed all previous laws and regulations for GATE as a categorical program.
 School districts may determine all guidelines and policies regarding all aspects of GATE.

-AUSD’s Local Control Accountability Plan (LCAP) includes action steps in Goal 6 that intend to not only identify students who are eligible for GATE services, but to also create a program that supports the special needs of these students and their families.
+AUSD’s Local Control Accountability Plan (LCAP) includes action steps in Goal 6 intended to identify GATE students.

 How does AUSD identify GATE youths?